ezzieyguywuf/mycad/Contributing.md

 ## Work Flow [↑][1] <a name="work-flow"></a>

-For now, let's keep all active development in the `master_staging` branch - it should be relatively painless to commit and push these changes to upstream.
+For now, let's keep all active development in the `master_development` branch - it should be relatively painless to commit and push these changes to upstream.
+By this I mean that pull-requests to `master_development` should be accepted with frequency (assuming robust development practices are being used!).

 However, let's be more selective about when to merge into `master` - the gitlab continuous integration will only trigger for new commits in `master`.
 Therefore, while I say "more